-LIFE SKILLS STUDENT AIDE 926
+926 STUDENT AIDE

-The Life Skills Student-Aide Program provides an opportunity for students to partner with Hanover High School special education teachers and students in our Life Skills programs in order to provide a mutually valuable learning experience for all involved.
-Student aides will work with students in our Life Skills program during a scheduled time in the school day and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, teacher assistant.
+The Student-Aide Program provides an opportunity for students to partner with Hanover High School special education teachers and students in our RISE and POST programs in order to provide a mutually valuable learning experience for all involved.
+Student aides will work with students in our RISE and POST programs during a scheduled time in the school day and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, and teacher assistant.
 Student aides will typically work with the same teacher, class, and/or student(s) to establish a consistent partnership.
 This course is graded as Pass/Fail and satisfies the one-year community service requirement for Hanover High School students.
 Completion of an application and teacher recommendation is required.